-Dischism: Intrusion of author’s physical surroundings or mental state into the narrative.
+Dischism: Intrusion of author’s own physical surroundings or mental state into the narrative.

 The term ‘dischism’ comes from American science fiction author and poet, Thomas M. Disch, who pointed this writing pitfall out.
 Others call the same thing ‘Authorism’.